-This sausage pinwheels recipe is probably one of the easiest recipes you could whip up.
-It is perfect for breakfast, game day, appetizers, or just a good hearty snack!
+This is probably one of the easiest recipes you could whip up.
+Made with just two ingredients, these flavorful sausage pinwheels are perfect for breakfast, game day, appetizers, or just a good hearty snack.

 When I have taken these to parties people have hemmed and hawed about how good they look and taste.
-Those that have made them though, know the secret.
-It’s only two ingredients!
+Those that have made them though, know the secret (that it only takes two ingredients to make them).

 How to Make Sausage Pinwheels

-- Spread your sausage over the dough, leaving about 1/2 inch edge all around.
+Spread sausage over the dough, leaving about 1/2 inch edge all around.

-- Place slices about an inch or so apart on a greased baking sheet and bake at 350 for 15-17 minutes, or until golden brown.
+Grease or line a with .
+Then place sausage roll slices about an inch or so apart and bake at 350 for 15 to 17 minutes, or until golden brown.

 Now it can’t get much easier than that y’all…ENJOY!